Fairmat will be at The Bourget from the 19 to the 25th of June! Join us

 Simplified LCA uses generic data and follows a simplified analysis, by focusing only on:

-• or stages of the object’s life cycle (Cradle to Grave, Cradle to Gate, etc.)
+- or some stages of the object’s life cycle (cradle to grave, cradle to gate, etc.)

-• or phases of the LCA (4 steps listed above), depending upon the study’s objective.
+- or certain phases of the LCA (4 steps listed above), depending upon the study’s objective.

 1. Screening: